getodk/docs/docs/collect-forms.rst

 Edits to submissions that create or update Entities are allowed but they will only modify the submission, not the corresponding Entity.

+If you manually send submissions from "Ready to send," edits must be sent in order.
+If you attempt to send a later edit before an earlier one, you will get an error.

 To allow editing of finalized or sent submissions on device, the form definition must be modified.
 Add a ``client_editable`` column to the ``settings`` sheet in your XLSForm and set its value to ``true``:

 .. rubric:: XLSForm --- enabling edits from Collect